 The best advice we can give you is to choose cushions and upholstery that are water- and UV-resistant.
 But if this wasn’t on your mind when you purchased your dream garden furniture, no worries.
 There are special covers for your garden furniture to minimise the impact of water and light.
 And for stains and smudges we advise you to use a special cleaning agent for fabrics.
 A wet cloth and some product applied shortly after the stain appeared will most likely be the cure.

 Regardless of the fabric of the cushions on your garden furniture, we advise you to protect them.
 Both inside and outside.
-If you use covers to store your cushions, make sure they are made from breathing material.
-A small subclimate will appear inside the cover when the fabric does not breath and chances are you will find your cushions attacked by fungi next summer.
+If you use covers to store your cushions, make sure they are made from breathable material.
+If the the fabric does not breath, you may find your cushions attacked by fungi next summer.

 Good to know